Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-09-06-faster-shadow-rays-on-rtx.md

-I ran some small tests in [ChameleonRT](https://github.com/Twinklebear/ChameleonRT) with the DXR backend, rendering the Sponza scene from [Morgan McGuire's Computer Graphics Archive](https://casual-effects.com/data/) on an RTX 2070 at 1280x720.
+I ran some small tests in [ChameleonRT](https://github.com/Twinklebear/ChameleonRT) with the DXR backend, rendering the Sponza scene from [Morgan McGuire's Computer Graphics Archive](https://casual-effects.com/data/) on an RTX 2070 at 1280x720 and 2560x1440.
 For these I ran both a full path traced and shaded version, and a version which only traces primary rays and shadow rays at the first hit point.
 The fully shaded and path traced version will give some idea of how this change effects the overall performance of a renderer, while the unshaded primary + shadow version will better isolate the impact of the shadow ray change.